This is the transcript of the video by John Thatcher:

 Barak’s army came down from Mt Tabor and defeated Sisera’s army with its iron chariots.
 Little detail of the battle is given in Judges 4, but more is added in the Song of Deborah and Barak in Judges 5.

 20 From heaven fought the stars, from their courses they fought against Sis′era.
+21 The torrent Kishon swept them away, the onrushing torrent, the torrent Kishon.
+March on, my soul, with might!

 It would seem that God sent a torrential rain which caused the Kishon river to flood, thus causing its flood plain to become a sea of mud.
 Here iron chariots were not just useless – but became a trap as they sunk in the mud.
 This explains Sisera having to escape on foot.